Jerry Karr, Kansas

 Interviewed by Rex Buchanan

-During John Strickler's 2019 oral history interview, he recalls meeting and becoming friends with newly-elected State Representative Mike Hayden.
+During John Strickler's 2019 oral history interview, he recalled meeting and becoming friends with newly-elected State Representative Mike Hayden.
 Later, from 1987 to 1989, Strickler served as Special Assistant to Governor Hayden on environmental matters.
-During the 1989 legislative session, he assisted Hayden in his efforts to secure funding for implementation of the State Water Plan.
-He describes in some detail the debates among the various interests over whether water plan funding should come from the State General Fund or from water user fees.
-Strickler describes the dynamics of the governor's office, legislature, and various interests in the passage Show Moreof the Water Plan funding.
-He notes that subsequent governors and the legislature have not maintained funding levels as originally proposed.
-Strickler discusses at length the difficulty of managing water resources in Kansas and elsewhere and the problems of implementing environmental education.
+During the 1989 legislative session, Strickler assisted Hayden in his efforts to secure funding for implementation of the State Water Plan.
+He describes in some detail the debateed among the various interests over whether water plan funding should come from the State General Fund or from water user fees.
+Strickler observed the dynamics of the governor's office, legislature, and various interests in Show Morethe passage of the Water Plan funding.
+He noted that subsequent governors and the legislature have not maintained funding levels as originally proposed.
+Strickler discussed the difficulty of managing water resources in Kansas and elsewhere and the problems of implementing environmental education.
 Show Less

 Donna Whiteman, Kansas